While social anxiety is a mental condition requiring treatment, high sensitivity is a personality trait and not a disorder.

 First, for those who aren’t intimately familiar with social anxiety, let’s define it.
 According to the National Institutes of Mental Health (NIMH), social anxiety disorder is an “intense, persistent fear of being watched and judged by others.”

-In contrast, sensory processing disorder (SPS), the clinical name for being an HSP, is a personality trait involving strong reactions to physical and emotional stimuli.
+In contrast, sensory processing sensitivity (SPS), the clinical name for being an HSP, is a personality trait involving strong reactions to physical and emotional stimuli.

 Compared to other people, both HSPs and those with social anxiety are more aware of themselves, their social environments, and how they might come across to other people.
 Since social anxiety is an irrational preoccupation with how others see you, being highly in tune with everything around you can exacerbate that.